GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 {
     public static readonly Operation[] Values = Enum.GetValues<Access>().Select(o => new Operation { Name = o.ToString(), ID = (int)o }).ToArray();

-    public static readonly string[] Scopes = new[] { "" };
+    public static readonly string[] Scopes = Array.Empty<string>();
 }
 ~~~

 Note that the code now explicitly contains the scopes.
-By default, only the empty scope exists.
+By default, this is empty, so no scope is defined (which is the default).

 The way to get from `Access` to `int` is just casting: `(int)Access.AccessApplication`.